edytarcio/flutter-learning-projects/README.md

 # flutter-learning-projects
 Flutter Learning Projects

-Creating a set of projects for mastering flutter.
+Creating a set of projects for mastering Flutter.